bassamanator/Sovol-SV06-firmware/README.md

   - Load/unload filament macros.
   - Purge line macro.

-To do:
+## To do:

-- [ ] Replace M109/M190 with `TEMPERATURE_WAIT`.
+- [x] Replace M109/M190 with `TEMPERATURE_WAIT`.
 - [ ] Get the Ellis `TEST_SPEED` macro working.
 - [x] Add information about directory structure.
 - [ ] Create FAQ section.
+- [x] Get filament sensor working with hotend PCB.
 - [ ] Finalize filament sensor config and merge into `master`.
-- [ ] Create topic in Discussion section detailing how users should keep track of their own Klipper config using `git`.
+- [ ] Create topic in Discussion section detailing how users should keep this repository in sync with their own Klipper config using `git`.

 ## Stay Up-to-Date